happy-coders/fun-cli/README.md

 fun with awesome:api
 ```

-Your chosen actions should be executed!
+Your chosen tasks should be executed!

 ## TODO